Last Updated on January 18, 2023 by Grow with Bovees

 A cool-season grass that doesn’t require much water, does well in shade, and takes 12 – 25 days to germinate.

-This grass is valued for its exceptional heat and drought tolerance, but has quite a variable germination period of 10 to 30 days.
+This grass is valued for its exceptional heat and drought tolerance, making it very popular for warm season lawns, but the seeds germinate over a period which has quite a wide variation of between 10 and 30 days.

-Another great heat tolerant warm-season grass, Centipede grass is a favorite for lawn owners looking for minimal upkeep and takes 14 to 21 days to germinate.
+Another great heat tolerant warm-season grass, Centipede grass is a favorite for lawn owners looking for minimal upkeep and the newly planted grass seed takes between 14 and 21 days to germinate.

 Native to North America, Buffalo grass is drought tolerant, and is a low maintenance grass that germinates in 14 to 30 days.